 The Parrot fish will not be able to lay eggs if the water temperature is too low.
 This is because they require warm temperatures during their development.
 Try to keep the water temperature at about 82 to 84 degrees Fahrenheit (28 to 29 degrees Celsius).

 It is also crucial that the temperature remains stable.
 Consistent fluctuations will stress the fish and may damage the eggs.
-To achieve that requirement, I use the Cobalt Aquatics Flat Neo-Therm Heater (link to Amazon), which I also reviewed here.
+To achieve that requirement, I use the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon), which I also reviewed here.

 3. Avoid Overfeeding